-4.2.2 Mictlan Knoll (about 3100 m water depth)
+4.1.2 Mictlan Knoll (about 3100 m water depth)

-Mictlan Knoll features the characteristics of an asphalt volcano (sensu MacDonald et al., 2004) with a crater-like summit area on top of a 250 m high circular knoll that is about 10 km wide at its base (Fig. 6 A).
+Mictlan Knoll features the characteristics of an asphalt volcano (sensu MacDonald et al., 2004) with a crater-like summit area on top of an approximately 250 m high circular knoll that is about 10 km wide at its base (Fig. 5 A).
 This knoll contained diverse and widespread structures related to heavy oil seepage.
 We named it Mictlan, which means underworld in the Aztec language.

 The MBES surveys revealed evidence for gas emission along the crater rim.
-We conducted five ROV dives in different areas of the crater (Fig. 6 B) and illustrate our findings with images from four sites: Hydrate Hill, Marker M114-5, Marker M114-1, and “fresh asphalts”.
+We conducted five ROV dives on different areas of the crestal region (Fig. 5 B) and illustrate our findings with images from four sites: Hydrate Hill, Marker M114-5, Marker M114-1, and “fresh asphalts”.

-Hydrate Hill is a 30 m high elevation with a densely populated vestimentiferan tubeworm field on its top that was 20 to 30 m wide (Fig. 7 A-C).
-At the summit, gas escaped the seafloor and gas hydrates formed below an overhanging protrusion consisting of carbonates and vestimentifera.
-Exposed rocks at the base of the hill looked like fragmented asphalts (Fig. 7 C).
+Hydrate Hill is a 30 m high elevation with a densely populated vestimentiferan tubeworm field (c.f.
+Escarpia spp.) on its top that was 20 to 30 m wide (Fig. 6 A-C).
+At the summit, gas escaped the seafloor and gas hydrates occured below an overhanging protrusion consisting of carbonates and vestimentifera.
+Exposed rocks at the base of the hill appeared to be fragmented asphalts (Fig. 6 C) but no samples were recovered.
 We therefore suggest that the entire hill is an accumulation of asphalt talus that is covered at its summit by authigenic carbonates and vestimentifera.

 At Marker M114-5, we observed 1-2 m sized asphalt humps with small colonies of vestimentiferan tubeworms that were less than one meter long.
-Remarkably, at this site viscous oil was slowly seeping (about one drop every few minutes) through slender, white-coated chimneys some decimeters in height (Fig. 7 D).
+Remarkably, at this site viscous oil was slowly seeping (about one drop every few minutes) through slender, white-coated chimneys some 10 to 30 cm in height (Fig. 6 D).
 In the area around Marker M114-5 about 10 sites with chimney clusters were observed.

 At Marker M114-1, oil seepage occurred through a flat-topped mound about 1 m high and tens of meters wide, which was composed of fragmented asphalt and soft sediments.
-The mound surface was covered by a highly patchy community of 50 cm long vestimentiferan tubeworms, mytilid bivalves (Bathymodolus brooksi), bacterial mats, and various epizoic groups of suspension feeders such as sponges, hydrozoa, and anemones (Fig. 7 E, F).
+The mound surface was covered by a highly patchy community of 50 cm long vestimentiferan tubeworms, mytilid bivalves (Bathymodolus brooksi), bacterial mats, and various epizoic groups of suspension feeders such as sponges, hydrozoa, and anemones (Fig. 6 E, F).
 Oil drops escaped the sediments at a low rate (a drop every few minutes).
 Rising drops remained at first attached to the seafloor by elongating threads and only eventually broke loose, leaving behind strands of oil that floated or adhered to the nearby organisms.
 Oil was released from the sediments also during sampling of sediments and organisms collected with the ROV and the sample material was heavily soaked with oil when recovered aboard ship.